Summary

 • Potential carcinogenic effects

 Proper removal of these exhaust fumes not only protects the health of your workers but also complies with workplace safety regulations and improves overall air quality in your facility.
+For detailed guidance, OSHA’s official standards on diesel exhaust hazards provide essential compliance information and safety requirements.

 Choosing the Right System for Your Facility